moosetechnology/FamixDiff/resources/docs/DevelopperDocumentation.md

 ## Diff between entities

-First we start by computing the diff between entities.
+First, we compute the diff between entities.

-This step can be tricky for multiple reasons and requires some wild optimizations in order to be time effictive.
-We will present those mecanisms in this section.
+This step can be challenging for multiple reasons and requires extensive optimizations to be time-efficient.
+We will present these mechanisms in this section.

 ### General diff logic